KayinCheung/LFT_Test_Backend/README.md

 ## Features

+- Initialize with 676 symbols, from `aa` to `zz`

-- Every `update frequency interval` (default 1 second), it picks 50 symbols at random, randomize their price between 0-100000, and emits a websocket stream of the updated symbols.
+- Every `update frequency interval` (default 1 second), it picks 50 symbols at random, randomize their price between 0-100000, and emits a websocket stream of the updated symbols and price.

 - Update frequency is configurable down to a minimum of 100ms.